pactflow/katacoda-workshops/pactflow-can-i-deploy-js/step6.md

 ## Check

-Your dashboard should look something like this, where your provider has been marked as having been deployed to `prod`:
+Your dashboard should look something like this, where your provider has been marked as having been deployed to `production`:

 ![pactflow-dashboard-provider-verifier](./assets/pactflow-dashboard-provider-verified-prod.png)